OGGM/oggm/docs/run_examples/run_from_calibrated.rst

 .. note::

-    Note the use of the ``filesuffix`` keyword argument.
+    Note the use of the ``output_filesuffix`` keyword argument.
 This allows to store the output of different runs in different files, useful for later analyses.

 Some analyses